alco/wyvern-examples/README.md

 ## Precompiling views

-We can also precompile whole views into modules during our project's compilation phase.
-That can be done as follows:
+We can also precompile views into modules during our project's compilation phase.
+This can be done as follows:

 ```
 defmodule MyViews do